saskeli/block_RLBWT/README.md

 ## Requirements

 Compilation and execution has been tested on multiple modern x86-64 systems and GCC supporting `-std=c++2a`.
 Code should be compatible with other compilers, but is not expected to compile correctly on compilers not supporting C++ 20.
 The project should also work on new ARM based apple systems.

+## Todo

+* Include functionality of `make_alphabe_header` in `make_bwt` to eliminate additional compilations steps in index construction
+* See what effect eliminating super blocks would have.
+Probably almost nothing but less code is better.
+* Make namespaces clearer to make the project more usefull as a library header for end users.
+* See about entropy encoding run heads.
+Should be able to implement without significant performance hit, and could save significant space.
+* Extract rare symbols?
+* Separate block encodings for blocks with different properties?